douglasyao/FR-Perturb/README.md

 ...
 ```

 **3**. `--control-perturbation-name [CONTROL_PERTURBATION_NAME]` (Optional).
-Typically, perturbation effect sizes are computed relative to cells containing a control perturbation, so these cells should be present in the expression matrix.
+Typically, perturbation effect sizes are computed relative to cells containing a control perturbation, so these control cells should be present in the expression matrix.
 This flag specifies the perturbation name corresponding to a control guide.
 The name must be present in the column names of the input perturbation matrix.
 If multiple different columns correspond to control guides, then their names can be provided as a list separated by commas, e.g. `ctrl_pert1,ctrl_pert2,ctrl_pert3`.
 If this flag is not set, then perturbation effect sizes will be computed relative to the mean expression across all cells.

 **4**. `--covariates [COVARIATES]` (Optional).
 This optional flag specifies a comma-separated list of covariate names to regress out of the expression matrix, e.g. `cov_1,cov_2,cov_3`.
 These names must be present in the column names of the `obs` variable in the h5ad file.